-To run these formatting, copying to the right and other macros, all you have to do is have the file open the generic macro file below because you can run macros from other open files (e.g. say you are in mybook.xlsm, you can open generic macros and run any of the macros in your sheet).
-Note that I am in the process of modifying this file so that it works with I don’t like to take control of your computer and make add-ins.
-Instead, I think it is much better to just open the generic macros sheet and enable macros than creating some kind of add-in that takes control of your computer.
+To run these formatting, copying to the right and other macros, all you have to do is have the file open the generic macro file below because you can run macros from other open files (e.g. say you are in mybook.xlsm, you can open generic macros.xlsm and run any of the macros in your sheet).
+I think it is much better to just open the generic macros sheet and enable macros than creating some kind of add-in that takes control of your computer.
 Then the CNTL, ALT, C and the SHIFT, CNTL, R should work just fine.
 The generic macro file also has a lot of other macros that may be useful are included in the file that is available by clicking on the button below.
 You can also download my powerpoint slides that work through the various issues.

 For every single one of the more than 1000 excel files on this website I have not put any passwords on the macros or functions.
 This means you can look at the code and try to improve it yourself.
 (If you have some good improvements I would really like it if you send me your work).
 You can also copy the macros from this file into your file or your personal workbook if you do not want to open generic macros every time you open your file.

 I became irritated when I was going through some technical issues about circular references with a young person who seems to be very proud of the way he colours his spreadsheet.
 I certainly do not claim to be a financial modelling artist.
 But this formatting and colouring blah blah blah seems to be important to many people.
-Because I get so irritated by people who see to think colouring is the most important skill in financial modelling; who do not use colouring to help structuring the model; and, who do not use colouring to make the model transparent I have made a colouring macro in the generic macro sheet.
+Because I get so frustrated by people who see to think colouring is the most important skill in financial modelling; who do not use colouring to help structuring the model; and, who do not use colouring to make the model transparent, I have made a colouring macro in the generic macro file.

 I hope that most of the options on the options on this menu are self-explanatory.
 The key behind this process is that you can run the CNTL, ALT, C menu as many times as you like and press the red button to re-colour.
 In the left column, you can select different options for colouring direct inputs.
 (5*3 is not an input).
 The next column to the right allows you to make similar colouring selections that will apply to any item that is in the first column.
 If you do not use Column A for structuring your sheet, then make sure the check box next to the “Colour Column A” is not checked.
 Continuing to move to the right, the next set of inputs allows you to use different conditional options for TRUE and FALSE switches in your sheet.
 Finally the column to the right allows you to use different options for numbers that come from another sheet.
 When colouring cells that come from another sheet, you can use the colour of the sheet in the sheet name or you can colour anything that comes from another sheet with a green, red or blue colour.